Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 7.9 Where applicable, the Council will also require the following criteria to be met:

-• current or former Council tenants should have a clear rent account and have no substantial breaches of tenancy conditions.
+• current or former Council tenants must have a clear rent account and have no substantial breaches of tenancy conditions.

-• applicants must have sufficient funds to meet the initial costs of buying a home and can provide evidence of funds or mortgage availability for the purchase of the property – estimated to be around £3,000.
+• applicants must have sufficient funds to meet the initial costs of buying a home and can provide evidence of funds or mortgage availability for the purchase of the property.

 • be able to demonstrate they can afford to purchase a share equal or greater than 10% of the property value but they are unable to afford a 100% of the purchase.